Responsive

 Testing is a crucial aspect of software development, ensuring that applications meet their requirements and perform as expected.
 Luckily, with modern testing advancements, testing our applications can be pretty intuitive as we have enough resources and tools available to guide us through it.
 In the world of Kubernetes, however, where containerized applications are orchestrated and deployed at scale, testing can become a little tricky.

-To follow this tutorial, you’ll need the following:
+To follow this tutorial for implementing Kubernetes testing strategies, you'll need the following:

 • Docker